-In accordance with UBC policy, a student wishing to be accommodated for religious reasons must notify the Student Services office in Dentistry in writing, at least two weeks in advance of the day(s) they wish to be absent due to religious reasons.
-If the absence falls during a period that may adversely affect their academic standing (e.g., final exam), the student must formally request academic concession, in writing, to the Assistant Manager of Student Services at least two weeks in advance.
+In accordance with UBC policy (https://senate.ubc.ca/J-136_Religious-Cultural-Observances_20200415/), a student wishing to be accommodated for religious reasons must notify the Student Services office in Dentistry in writing, normally 10 working days in advance of the day(s) they wish to be absent due to religious reasons.
+If the absence falls during a period that may adversely affect their academic standing (e.g., final exam), the student must formally request academic concession, in writing, to the Assistant Manager of Student Services normally 10 working days in advance.